Against Platonism about Universals

 "It is evident that nothing belonging as a universal is a substance, as nothing predicated in common signifies a this (φανερὸν ὅτι οὐδὲν τῶν καθόλου ὑπαρχόντων οὐσία ἐστί, καὶ ὅτι οὐδὲν σημαίνει τῶν κοινῇ κατηγορουμένων τόδε τι)" (Metaphysics VII.1038b).

 Aristotle, in this way, becomes a nominalist about universals.
+(The term or "name" exists, but the universal does not.
+The reality is no more than the name.)
 What is said in predicating the term 'man' is general.
 The term is said of all the particulars, but only particulars exist.
 The term 'man' is significant.
 It is meaningful, but it does not refer to an object.
 Man does not exist.

 "The theory of forms (εἰδῶν) occurred to those who enunciated it because they were convinced as to the true nature of reality by the doctrine of Heraclitus, that all sensible things are always in a state of flux (ἀεὶ ῥεόντων); so that if there is to be any knowledge..., there must be certain other entities, besides sensible ones, which persist.
 For there can be no knowledge of that which is in flux.
 Now Socrates devoted his attention to the virtues of character, and was the first to seek a general definition of these. ... and he naturally inquired into the essence of things (τὸ τί ἐστιν); for he was trying to reason logically, and the starting-point of all logical reasoning is the essence. ...
 But whereas Socrates regarded neither universals nor definitions as existing in separation (χωριστὰ), they [Plato and the Platonists] gave them a separate existence, and to these universals and definitions of existing things they gave the name of Ideas (ἰδέας)" (Metaphysics XIII.4.1078b).

-Aristotle, in the Metaphysics, thinks that natural bodies have forms but that these forms are particular objects.
-These forms are the organizations of the material into objects of the natural kind.
+Aristotle thinks that natural bodies have forms but that these forms are particular objects.
+These forms are the organizations of the material so that it constitutes the objects that compose the natural kind.
 These organizations are the starting-points for change in the natural bodies, but these organizations themselves do not change.
-Further, these organizations are such that natural bodies of a given kind are organized in the same general way.
-Human beings, for example, are all rational animals.
+Further, according to Aristotle, these organizations are such that natural bodies of a given kind are organized in the same general way.
+Human beings, for example, are all have the same organization.
+They are all rational animals.

 "[W]e have shown that the material parts of a thing cannot be present in the account of the substance (since they are not parts of that substance, but of the composite substance; and of this in one way there is an account, and in another there is not.
 There is no account involving the matter, for this is indefinite; but there is an account in accordance with the primary substance, e.g., in the case of a man, the account of the soul; because the substance is the form within, of which and of the matter the composite substance is said to be" (Metaphysics VII.11.1037a24).